Parsa-Sedigh/jordan-system-design/two-phase-commit-distributed-transactions.md

 allow us to generally be able to avoid these types of cross partition writes.

 Note: While 2PC can be improved(we can do that with distributed consensus), it's sth that generally you want to avoid.

+## 3PC and saga
+It's also worth mentioning three phase commit.
+In a three phase commit, instead of just sending messages to our participant nodes twice, we add a middle stage called "**prepare to commit**" which the coordinator sends out after all the participants respond "OK" in the prepare stage.
+Now, if the coordinator goes down in the last stage of 3PC, the participant nodes can query one another and see that **at least** one node had "prepare to commit" status, meaning that they should all commit the transaction.
+If they decide together (probably requires distributed consensus) that none of them had "prepared to commit" status, they can then abort the transaction.
+Now, in the event that a coordinator node goes down, we can actually recover.
+Note that if a participant goes down, we still need to keep trying to write to it forever.

+Saga commits seem to be a bit of a different thing, and the concept is more so that instead of attempting to write to many nodes **at once**, write them one at a time, and if some of the writes fail, attempt to perform a separate "compensating transaction" in order to revert that write and bring the database back to its old state.
+Obviously here you run the risk of that revert failing.